According to Coveney, the result is voters' impatience with housing and health - The Media Times

 Housing and health were the main themes of the “extremely disappointing” election, he said RTÉs Today with Sean O’Rourke Show.

+He said Fine Gael must respond with “more radical thinking” to deliver the public services that people clearly expect from a thriving economy.

-The general election resumed this morning in the state’s centers.
-75 of 160 seats were still vacant.
+Parliamentary elections were resumed this morning in the state’s centers, and 69 out of 160 seats were still vacant.

-Fourteen out of 39 constituencies have completed their counting, with Sinn Féin currently in the lead with 32 seats, Fianna Fáil with 17 and Fine Gael with 14; Independents on 10, Green Party on five, Social Democrats on three, Solidarity People Before Profit on two and Labor on two.
+Fourteen out of 39 constituencies have completed their count.
+Sinn Féin currently leads with 32 seats, Fianna Fáil with 19, Fine Gael with 17; Independents on 10, Green Party on five, Social Democrats on three, Solidarity People Before Profit on two and Labor on two.

 Mr. Coveney said housing and health were “undoubtedly the two major themes of the campaign and people were impatient for progress and improvements in public services in both areas.”